 Elementary strength of materials in the design of fastening and shafting is stressed.
-Graphs are made of problems dealing with forces and reactions, curves of bending moment, and shear and stresses in simple trussed structures, with intensive study of trusses, bents, cranes, and machines, a study of relative motions and velocities, instant centers, cams, geartooth outlines, and epicyclic gear trains.
-Diagrams of velocity and acceleration are made and attention is given to the layout of cams, gears, and the application of instant centers to link work.
+Graphs are made of problems dealing with forces and reactions, curves of bending moment, and shear and stresses in simple trussed structures, with intensive study of trusses, bents, cranes, and machines, a study of relative motions and velocities, instant centers, cams, geartooth outlines and epicyclic gear trains.